The Council on Aging offers Outreach to seniors to assist with

 to name a few.

-Our Outreach Worker can assist with many of these topics and will provide you with the resources you need to maintain a quality standard of life.
-Feel free to reach out to Ellen.
-She can be reached at 508-999-4717 x 304 or via email at [email protected]
+Our Outreach Workers can assist with many of these topics and will provide you with the resources you need to maintain a quality standard of life.
+Feel free to reach out to Ellenbe at 508-999-4717 x 304 or via email at email@example.com; or to Ann at 508-999-4717 x 3312 or via email at firstname.lastname@example.org.

 Helpful External Links